Econ 101 - Microeconomics » Winter 2022 » Test 1

 The law of demand states that the price and the quantity demanded of a good have an inverse relationship.
 Therefore, as the price of a good goes:

-A. up, the quantity demanded goes down.
+up, the quantity demanded goes down.

-C. down, the quantity demanded stays the same.
+down, the quantity demanded goes down.

-D. down, the quantity demanded goes down.
+up, the quantity demanded also goes up.

 Question #23